Scientists are finding that a high intake of dietary spermidine could slow down (or reverse) the brain aging process.

 This study has pointed to a great therapeutic opportunity for the longevity field.
-As a natural autophagy promoter, spermidine made up for the age-related lack of cell ‘pruning’ by inducing mitochondrial cell death.
+As a natural autophagy promoter, spermidine made up for the lack of cell ‘pruning’ lost through aging by inducing mitochondrial death.
+This was shown in a population of murine cardiomyocytes where dietary spermidine induced mitophagy, an autophagic response, removing damaged mitochondria.
 The results could point to a fascinating method of slowing or even reversing cognitive decline with age.

 Spermidine for improved cognition

 When fed to aged mice, Schroeder and colleagues demonstrated that dietary spermidine could cross the blood brain barrier and actually improve cognitive performance.
 In addition, improved spatial learning memory was seen, showing promise for the effect it could have in battling memory impairment associated with age.